 La Botte Budapest

-I can’t blame you if your first instinct is to avoid all restaurants lining Váci Street, Budapest's version of La Rambla.
-Food usually takes a back seat in places where hostesses, dressed in folk outfits, lure you with "traditional Hungarian tourist menus."
+I can’t blame you if your first instinct is to avoid all restaurants lining Váci utca, Budapest's main shopping street (our version of La Rambla).
+Food usually takes a back seat in places where hostesses, dressed in folk outfits, lure passersby with "traditional Hungarian tourist menus."
 La Botte is somewhat of an exception.
-Only somewhat, because part of the restaurant mimics the neighboring tourist traps, serving goulash soup from an interior adorned with rustic Hungarian countryside decor.
+Only somewhat, because part of the restaurant mimics the neighboring tourist traps, serving goulash soup from an interior adorned with Hungarian countryside decor.